YacineOuhrouche/Circuits_Repo/Digital_Circuit_Project/Piano/README.md

 | B5   | 988            | 6731   | 390Ω + 6.2kΩ |
 | C6   | 1047           | 6325   | 6.2kΩ |

-> ⚠️ Due to rounding and component availability, tones may be slightly off-key — but still musically pleasant.

 ---
 ## 🧰 Components Used